-A detailed assessment of risks is provided in Section 6.5 Appendix 5 - Risk assessments and actions.
-For detail on actions to reduce risks see Section 2.5 Pre-emptive Measures.
+A detailed assessment of risks is provided in Section 8.5 Appendix 5 - Risk assessments and actions.
+For detail on actions to reduce risks see Section 4.5 Pre-emptive Measures.

-2.2 Incident Response
+4.2 Incident Response

 This section details the response requirements in the event of an incident.
-See also pollution incident form provided in Appendix 9.
+See also pollution incident form provided in Appendix 8.
 In all situations:

-The business hours emergency number for CVC is (02) 6643 0200 The after hours emergency number for CVC is (02) 6626 6858
+The business hours and after-hours emergency number for CVC is (02) 6643 0200

 During working hours, these calls are taken by staff on the CVC Switch.
 If the call is after hours, the call is redirected to a call centre in Lismore, who informs appropriate personnel of issues and incidents.
-CVC operates a rostered on-call system, ensuring that an experienced operator is on-call at all times.
+CVC operates a rostered on-call system, ensuring that an experienced operator is always on-call.
 The call centre will contact the on-call operator.
-The on-call the operator may also receive alarms from pump stations or the STP via the telemetry system.
+The on-call the operator may also receive alarms from the STP via the telemetry system.
 The telemetry system utilises the SMS mobile phone network to advise of critical alarms.
-The on-call operator also has access to other qualified staff to assist in an after hours repair or emergency.
-SOP's are in place to cover an after hours emergency.
+The on-call operator also has access to other qualified staff to assist in an after-hours repair or emergency.
+SOPs are in place to cover an after-hours emergency.

-2.2.1 Human health or Safety Incident
+4.2.1 Human health or Safety Incident